danilo90lan/T1A3-School_manager-Terminal_application/README.md

 - **Person**: This is the base class that defines common attributes for both students and teachers, and includes methods for updating and viewing records.
 - **Student**: This class inherits from Person and includes additional attributes specific to students, along with methods to update and view student-specific data.
 - **Teacher**: This class inherits from Person and includes additional attributes specific to teachers, along with methods to update and view teacher-specific data.
-- **School**: This class includes methods to manipulate the student and teacher instances for searching, filtering, and updating records.
+- **School**: This class provides a set of methods to manage and interact with collections of Student and Teacher objects

 ### Tools Management
 The tools_management package contains the following modules: